homeworksmiso help center

 UX ResearchUX DesignEnergy SectorSaaS

-The Midcontinent Independent System Operator (MISO) manages one of North America's largest power grids, ensuring reliable electricity delivery to 42 million people across 15 U.S. states and Manitoba, Canada.
+The Midcontinent Independent System Operator (MISO) manages one of north america's largest power grids across 15 mid-west U.S. states and Manitoba, Canada.
+Basically, they make sure your lights stay on, your coffee maker works, and hospitals don't lose power. no big deal, right?

 My Role